 Infuse emotional trigger words and improve your bottom line

-Pair using emotional trigger words and writing unique copy, and you’ve got next-level content.
-Whether you’re writing copy for headlines, blogs, social media, landing pages, or websites, consider infusing some of these psychological trigger words and instantly see the attention to your brand, and conversions improve.
+Pair emotional trigger words and writing unique copy, and you’re going to bring your content to the next level.
+Whether you’re writing copy for headlines, blogs, social media, landing pages, or websites, consider infusing some of these psychological trigger words and see how attention to your brand and conversions improve.

 Emotion impacts reader impressions, actions, and memories.
-So, nix that neutral tone in your brands copy and include emotional trigger words.
+So, nix that neutral tone in your brands copy and add some emotion to your copy.
 For more tips on how to improve conversion rates, download our guide.

 Have you had luck using other trigger words?
 Add them in the comments below!